LBCrion/sfwbar/doc/sfwbar-pulse.rst

 function Pulse queries the state of the Pulse server, the Query parameter specifies the information to query, the optional Interface parameter specifies the interface to which the query applies.
+The interface contains either a device name or a device name and a channel separated by a colon.
 If the Interface isn't given the query is applied to the current sink or the current source.
 The supported query types are:

 "sink-volume"
   the volume of a sink.